Sharmainne/CZSHS-LEIBNIZ-Team/README.md

 # 3. Obstacle Management
     To successfully detect and negotiate the obstacles on the field, a meticulously planned strategy is essential for completing 3 laps in both the Open and Obstacle Challenge Rounds.
 The team dedicated significant time to developing efficient obstacle management approaches, consistently incorporating innovative and effective ideas into their strategy.
 ## 3.1.
 Robot Driving Mechanism
+    The robot employs a parallel steering geometry, wherein a front LEGO Technic Medium hub motor precisely steers the front wheels in parallel.
+The robot is propelled by a rear-wheel drive (RWD) transmission, where power from the rear LEGO Servo motor drives the rear wheels, enabling forward or reverse propulsion.
+This specific steering geometry and transmission configuration was selected by the team due to its prevalence and proven effectiveness within the Future Engineers Category.
+Furthermore, empirical testing conducted by the team demonstrated that the RWD system provided superior handling characteristics compared to a front-wheel drive (FWD) configuration.

 ## 3.2.
 Open Challenge Strategy